Home » Blog » Top Tips for Visiting Selvatica – Things to Know before You Go

 I'm somewhat an adventurous soul, I'll go diving, do extreme sports, but heights have never been my strong point.

-However, I gotta pay the bills so I had to push my anxieties to the side for this and just get on with it.
-Plus, it's my duty to you guys reading this to bring the inside scoop.
 I decided to throw myself in at the deep end and book on to the most extensive program Selvatica runs, The Gimmie All tour.Here's a quick overview of what Gimmie All tour includes:

 ATV tour on a blazing state of the art Polaris vehicle.